front-end-foundations/6-Basilica/readme.md

 Setting up SASS includes creating and defining an input folder for scss and an output folder for css.

-For VS Code you need to configure the Live SASS Compiler plug in in either a global or on a per project basis.
+For VS Code's Live SASS Compiler you need to configure on either a global or a per project basis.

 Here is our minimal sample configuration (check out the `.vscode` directory) for today's project: